The Best Thing I Ate All Week: Old Bird’s Night Market Popcorn Chicken

 But things changed when Kevin Durant injured his left calf in Game 5 of the second round series against the Houston Rockets.
 Questions started to swirl.
-But even those “can they win without their best player?” queries changed to “do they even need Durant?” after the Warriors swept the Portland Trailblazers in the Western Conference Final en route to the team’s fifth consecutive finals trip.
+But even those “can they win without their best player?” queries changed to “do they even need Durant?” after the Warriors swept the Portland Trailblazers in the Western Conference Finals, en route to the team’s fifth consecutive finals trip.

 It was hard for me to choose the Raptors in this series because their supporting cast was extremely inconsistent in the previous three rounds.
 Despite Kawhi’s brilliance, I couldn’t go against simple math.
 The Warriors had three superstars and the Raptors had one.

 It’s funny how the narrative changes game to game in a series.
-After the Raptors’ impressive game one victory, the storylines were centred on how the Warriors desperately needed Durant.
-After the Warriors’ Game 2 win, sports bloggers were writing on the brilliance of the Splash Brothers (Thompson and Curry) and how the Raptors were doomed.
+After the Raptors impressive game one victory, the storylines were centred on how the Warriors desperately needed Durant.
+After the Warriors Game 2 win, sports bloggers were writing on the brilliance of the Splash Brothers (Thompson and Curry) and how the Raptors were doomed.

-Just like that, Durant was out of the game and the series.
-But somehow the Warriors pulled out the victory and, with the series turning back to Oakland, a new narrative started to gain steam: “The Raptors are going choke.”
+Just like that, Durant was out of the game and series.
+But somehow the Warriors pulled out the victory and with the series turning back to Oakland, a new narrative started to gain steam: The Raptors are going to choke.

-The Raptors knew that they would win if they shut down Curry, so they continually threw a double team at him in the front-court.
+The Raptors knew that they would win if they shut down Curry, so they continually threw a double team at him in the frontcourt.
 Curry appeared exhausted and couldn’t gather enough steam to propel his team to victory.
 The second half belonged to Fred VanVleet, who an array hit clutch three-pointers in the fourth quarter.
 The Raptors barely pulled out the win and the championship over a team that missed their first and third best scoring options.
-And, of course, with the Raptors victory came a new narrative…”Did the Warriors injuries tarnish the Raptors title?”
+And, of course, with the Raptors victory came a new narrative…did the Warriors injuries tarnish the Raptors title?

 Even without having Thompson for game three and a healthy Durant throughout the series, the Warriors still pushed the Raptors to six games.
 It’s fair to question if the Raptors would have beaten a healthy Warriors squad, but saying that this title has an asterisk next to it is putting things a bit too far for me.

 The Raptors have grown accustomed to their team being under-appreciated by the mainstream, American sports media, so this “asterisk” narrative doesn’t shock me.
-Besides, Raptors fans should care less of what people think.
+Besides, Raptors fans should care less about what people think.
 A win is a win, and the Raptors beat a Warriors team that still had three all-stars on it.